 Should the government follow this path, I am convinced that they would secure a parliamentary majority and support from a majority of the public who, contrary to the claims of the Brexiters, did not vote for extensive disruption to trade and dangerous uncertainties at the Irish border.

 The Liberal Democrats are still hoping to convince the PM and the Leader of the Opposition of the merits of giving a final say on the deal to the people, at the end of the Brexit process.

 But until we succeed, we hope that for now they will stop kicking the can down the road, abandon magical thinking, start taking decisions and agree that it is in our economic interest to retain our membership of the Customs Union and Single Market when the EU Withdrawal Bill comes back to the House of Commons.

 Tom Brake MP is the Liberal Democrats’ Brexit spokesperson.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.